 I was cleaning up a bit on my website and someone asked me why did I choose those particular colors—mostly in grayscale.
 To be quite honest, I kind of followed the color scheme and layout structure from Wikipedia because I at least figured that almost everyone has already read articles on Wikipedia and I read lots of articles in there.
 So I thought it’d make the most familiar-looking layout for visitors to read.
 I also think a lot about psychology because basically, our brains have to interpret what’s there in front of our eyes and rendered by light.
 Even newspapers are laid out in a similar style with its grid layout, so things don’t really change but onto a new medium.
 As for the width size of the layout, I sort of followed kottke.org website, which is a popular blog and he posts lots of links.
 For some reason, I like having both nav bars at the top and bottom as I feel it’s akin to having two columns at both ends of a building, giving it a structured look and a sign that you have reached at the bottom with links you can click on or quickly go somewhere else, which is probably more likely.
+On related marketing news, checkout this online reputation management tool that can help you build your brand.

 So, that’s how my website rolls, although I have plans to revamp the design soon.